bolajahmad/testbase-microservices-architecture/README.md

 If the wallet is not blank, you can use the API directly to bill the client, client account is debited and service provider's account is credited.

-id: uuid
+a. id: uuid
-user_id: User(referencing user objectid)
+b. user_id: User(referencing user objectid)
-invoice_no: int
+c. invoice_no: int
-bill_amount: float
+d. bill_amount: float
-status: boolean
+e. status: boolean
-date: date
+f. date: date

 WallletDB
-userID: User (objectID)
+a. userID: User (objectID)
-amount: float
+b. amount: float

 # Email Service